 Do you worry too much?
 Is anxiety keeping you stuck in life?
-Worries can often keep us from pursuing our heart’s desire and keep us trapped inside our irrational fears.
+Worries can often keep us from pursuing our heart’s desires and keep us trapped inside our irrational fears.
 Despite how hard you try to get out, a single ounce of doubt can pull you right back into the dark abyss.
-Worry, teamed with fear, can make even the smallest risks seem like serious threats and rob us of our dreams.
-But there’s a way to get past your worries and start living your life.
-Take a look….
+But there’s a way that will help you get over anything.

 These last couple of years sank the putt for me.
 I was tired of feeling emotionally battered as if I’d just climbed into the ring only to be clobbered again and go flying out over the ropes.
 I wanted to triumph over so much that I had merely lived through.